 BUSINESS PLAN CHALLENGE 2015-16 IDEAS!

-During this year´s edition our BBA students presented their projects in an exciting round of pitches and presentations.
-Throughout a whole afternoon, participants had the chance to share their ideas with entrepreneurship experts.
+This year, our BBA students presented their projects in an exciting round of pitches and presentations.
+Throughout the afternoon, participants shared their ideas with entrepreneurship experts.
 Some of the groundbreaking start-up projects presented were:

-KoalaKar: conceived to provide parents with a safe and convenient private transportation method for their children at their fingertips through an app.
+KoalaKar: An app that provides parents with a safe and convenient private transportation service for their children, at their fingertips.

-Doli: a new 3D printer aimed primarily at children, this is one of the first products to venture into the market of three-dimensional printing for kids.
+Doli: A new 3D printer primarily for children.
+This is one of the first products to venture into 3D printing market centered on kids.

-WiiHotels: a software that manages the demands of services and needs of hotel guests.
+WiiHotels: Software that manages the demands of services, and needs of hotel guests.

-ArtPorter: an online platform aimed at facilitating the search of art pieces for sale and connecting established physical art galleries with their worldwide customers.
+ArtPorter: An online platform aimed at facilitating the search of art pieces for sale, and connecting established physical art galleries with their global customers.

-EasyWheels: an online platform that allows people to rent a car but also to lease and share their own.
+EasyWheels: An online platform that allows people to rent a car, and to lease and share their own.

-E-ceipts: an app and cashier system that makes electronic receipts storage possible.
+E-ceipts: An app and cashier system that makes electronic receipt storage possible.

-DettoFatto: a new gourmet food delivery concept conceived to transform every person into a real chef at home.LEARN MORE!
+DettoFatto: A new gourmet food delivery concept, aimed at transforming every person into a real chef at home.LEARN MORE!

 SPECIFIC CRITERIA THAT WILL BE EVALUATED DURING THE BUSINESS PITCHES ARE: